2021 NCE Filing Window Rate Card and Conditions

 Proposals for new stations must specify a community of license that is recognized by the U.S. Census Bureau’s Gazetteer or otherwise can qualify as a community for allotment purposes.
 The proposed facility must place a 60 dBu contour over at least 50% of the proposed community of license.

 Applicants must provide their FRN password to REC for application handling.
 For new organizations without an FRN, we will get a password when we apply for the FRN.
+We will need further identification information such as the organization’s employer identification number (EIN).

 Individual board members must be identified and that each board member must not have any adverse actions that would need to be considered to be eligible for an FCC licensee.
 This includes previous felony arrests or convictions in the past 10 years and any situations where the FCC has previously determined on a previous FCC proceeding that a certain party must disclose a prior adverse action by the FCC.
 Board members who are currently under a denial of benefits under the U.S. Anti-Drug Act are prohibited from being a party to any FCC license.
 If a board member is denied student loans because of a previous drug conviction, this is the same thing.